 Author and Founder of The Hartnett Group

 In his earlier career, Rob worked in senior management roles at Apple Computer and Hewlett-Packard, where he won the coveted Asia Pacific High Achiever Award.
-Since 2010 Rob became the number one sales consultant for the worlds number one sales performance company Miller Heiman Group twice and a Presidents Club winner 7 times.
-Rob is known as an inspirational and entertaining speaker and author on sales, marketing & leadership.
+Rob became the number one sales consultant for the worlds number one sales performance company Miller Heiman Group twice and a Presidents Club winner 9 times.
+Today he is an independent Executive Director of the John Maxwell Team.
+Rob is known as an inspirational and entertaining speaker on leadership, sales & mindset.

 Today we are seeing change at a pace not seen before.
 Many new leaders are being appointed and thrown in the deep end and its literally sink of swim.
 Some sales leaders I have seen are given a quarter to make their numbers or its into the next person.
 Its not…read more